milesmcc/shynet/GUIDE.md

 #### I changed the `SHYNET_WHITELABEL`/`SHYNET_HOST` environment variable, but nothing happened!

 * Those values only affect how your Shynet instance is setup on first run; once it's configured, they have no effect.
 See [updating your configuration](#updating-your-configuration) for help on how to update your configuration.
+(Note: these environment variables are not present in newer Shynet versions; they have been removed from the guide.)

 #### Shynet can't connect to my database running on `localhost`/`127.0.0.1`